 Morning routine matters.
 Plenty of health experts have shared their research and expertise on the topic, and it’s about time we shared ours.
-Lit Living is staffed with people just like you—people who sometimes wake up late and stumble out the door, who wish they had more time for the gym, who care about doing their best and getting a good start to the day.
+Hansen Lighting is staffed with people just like you—people who sometimes wake up late and stumble out the door, who wish they had more time for the gym, who care about doing their best and getting a good start to the day.

 When we wake up each morning, we want a routine that maximizes energy, increases confidence, and creates momentum for the day’s tasks.
 And because we work in a lighting showroom, we know how much the atmosphere of your surroundings can influence that.

 Specifically, a good portion of the morning takes place in the bathroom.
 The ambiance (or lack thereof) in your bathroom can have a significant effect on your morning.
 Dingy, dim bathroom lighting hardly reflects the high energy levels our bodies experience after a full night’s sleep, nor does it lend confidence for your day.

 - Create a powerful charge for the day

 - Aids relaxation in evenings